 Step 2: Pick What You Want vs. What You Need

 We knew we could get away with just three bedrooms, though more would be ideal.
-Being able to walk to a boulangerie and epicerie were equally important.
+Being able to walk to a boulangerie and epicerie was equally important.
 After all, we were in France, and we wanted to stroll the brick-lined streets, munching on our baguette of the day!

-We ended up with a major score: we rented this four-bedroom house (part of which was built in the 1400s) that had not one but two kitchens (one was outside and we never used it).
-The rate of $169 a night is a good deal, but we were able to negotiate even lower because we were staying five weeks.
+We ended up with a major score: we rented this four-bedroom house (part of which was built in the 1400s) that had not one but two kitchens (one was outside, and we never used it).
+The rate of $169 a night is a good deal, but we were able to negotiate even lower because we were staying for five weeks.

 Don’t be afraid to dicker.
 People would rather rent longer term and make less money than to have to turn around their home every few days.